cozytony/defi-risk-book/src/self-custody-layer.md

 ## What is the potential risk

 If you lose or compromise your seed phrase, you stand to lose all of the assets in your wallets.
-If you permit asset transfers, you stand to lose all of the asset type your permitted the transfer of.
+If you permit asset transfers, you stand to lose all of the asset type for which you permitted transfers.

 * seed phrase compromise: everything
 * fraudulent permit: the asset(s) you permit from that address